MadeByMike/madebymike/_posts/2016-9-19-svg-has-more-potential.md

 ## Time of discovery

 Every new technology has limitations, and the web has many.
 Because of this, I think we often give ourselves perceived limitations, based on our past experience.
-In this case it's easy to approach SVG with the same mindset as HTML and CSS, because "I know how image work on the web".
+In this case it's easy to approach SVG with the same mindset as HTML and CSS, because "I know how images work on the web".

 When we do this it's easy to miss opportunities to explore new and creative techniques.
 The examples I've demonstrated, probably only scratch the surface of unique possibilities with SVG.
 I hope I've got you thinking and I would love to see more examples.